Pruning roses is easier than you think

 How to deadhead roses

 Anytime you cut a stem that is 1⁄8 in. in diameter or larger, you run the risk of cane borers, as you can see in the photo above left.
 These worms eat the tender pith in the stem, weakening the plant.
-But you can see the simple fix in the photo above right — seal each cut with a drop of white glue and they can’t burrow into the stem.
+But there's a simple fix in the photo above right — just seal each cut with a drop of white glue and they can’t burrow into the stem.